 It works best when created ahead of time and fed on a regular basis with brandy, sherry, whiskey, or rum.
 Traditionally cooked on Stir-up Sunday (the final Sunday before Advent), this cake improves with time, soaking up the flavours and developing a moist, rich texture.

 There is a non-alcoholic version of this.
 But, I don’t recommend it to anyone.

 01. Homemade wine

 There are lots of homemade wine types.
 My favourite one is Grape Red Wine.
 A fresh harvest of wine can be used for this.
-Prepare your own wine for you.
+Prepare your own wine for yourself.
 Add some vintage brandy, if you are not satisfied with 10% 12% strength.
 Store in temperature-controlled storage in small bottled containers.
 750ml may not the best option for small occasions.
 Homemade wine may start to go bad after 3-4 days after opening.
-The best way is to store properly and suitable capacity containers.
+The best way is to store them properly and in suitable capacity containers.
 And you can add a strong amount of Brandy to meet the standard alcohol percentage and increase your wine lifetime to 5-6 days after opening.

 My name is Anu Bernard.
 I run a blog site and YouTube Channel.
 Please stay connected with my website to read more interesting content.
 I write about the Christmas season throughout the season.
 You can subscribe to my YouTube Channel to enjoy Europe Content.